Tianlin County

 Tianlin County (田林县 (Tiánlín Xiàn); Denzlinz Yen) is a county in the west of Guangxi, China, bordering the provinces of Guizhou to the north and Yunnan to the south.
 It is under the administration of the prefecture-level city of Baise.

+Geography

+Tianlin County borders Lingyun County and Leye County to the east, Funing County, Yunnan to the south, Xilin County and Longlin County to the west and Ceheng County, Guizhou to the north.

+Administrative divisions

+Tianlin County is divided into 5 towns, 5 townships and 4 ethnic townships: